Right to a healthy environment: UN Human Rights Council Resolution

 In 2021 during its 48th session, the United Nations Human Rights Council adopted a resolution (put forward by the core group comprising Costa Rica, Morocco, Slovenia, Switzerland and the Maldives, with Costa Rica being penholder), recognizing "The human right to a clean, healthy and sustainable environment", marking the first time that the body declared a human right.
 The resolution is not legally binding, but it "invites the United Nations General Assembly to consider the matter".

 UN General Assembly Resolution

 In 2022 during its 76th session, the United Nations General Assembly adopted a resolution put forward by a core group including Costa Rica, Morocco, Slovenia, Switzerland, and the Maldives once again recognizing the human right to a clean, healthy, and sustainable environment.
 Although General Assembly resolutions are not legally binding, this resolution was welcomed by UN High Commissioner for Human Rights Michelle Bachelet, multiple special rapporteurs and members of some civil society organizations.

+Historical background

+The concept of a human right to a healthy environment has evolved over several decades, shaped by both international initiatives and national legislation.
+The earliest formal recognition can be traced to the 1972 United Nations Conference on the Human Environment in Stockholm, Sweden, which acknowledged that humans have a fundamental right to “freedom, equality, and adequate conditions of life, in an environment of a quality that permits a life of dignity and well-being.”
+This conference laid the groundwork for integrating environmental concerns within human rights frameworks.

+In the following decades, regional and national instruments began to incorporate environmental rights.
+For example, several African constitutions, including those of South Africa and Tunisia, explicitly recognize the right to a healthy environment.
+Similarly, the Aarhus Convention (1998) in Europe established procedural rights related to environmental protection, including access to information, public participation, and access to justice.

+Internationally, advocacy and legal scholarship have emphasized the interconnection between environmental protection and fundamental human rights such as the right to health, food, water, and life.
+This culminated in the United Nations Human Rights Council Resolution 48/13 (2021), which recognized a clean, healthy, and sustainable environment as a human right.
+Subsequently, in 2022, the United Nations General Assembly formally adopted a resolution recognizing the right to a healthy environment, marking a significant milestone in international law.

+Today, the right to a healthy environment is increasingly referenced in climate litigation, environmental policymaking, and human rights advocacy, reflecting its growing importance in addressing global environmental challenges, from pollution and deforestation to climate change and biodiversity loss.